 For reheating: Simply pop this in the microwave for about a minute or saute in a pan with a little butter or oil (and any extra seasonings you’d like).

 More Fall and Winter Vegetable Recipes You’ll Love

 - Baked Sweet Potato or Roasted Sweet Potatoes (perfectly seasoned!)

 - Roasted Butternut Squash Soup

 - Best Mashed Potatoes

 - Roasted Brussels Sprouts

 Watch How to Cook Spaghetti Squash

-While it’s easy to cook spaghetti squash (after you’ve done it a time or two), it always helps to watch a quick step-by-step video.
-Give it a watch!
+While it’s easy to cook spaghetti squash, it always helps to watch a quick video.
+Give it a watch below!

 How to Cook Spaghetti Squash (Easily)